Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Anomalous transport in vortical fluids

-where $\omega \equiv \omega(k)$ is the angular frequency, which is related to the wavenumber $k$ via the dispersion relation.
+where $\omega \equiv \omega(k)$ is the angular frequency, which is related to the wavenumber $k$ via the dispersion relation, and we have anticipated that the system supports only a discrete set of angular frequencies.
 Note that the vorticity four-vector, $\omega^\mu$, always carries a Lorentz four-index, whereas its magnitude is denoted by $\Omega$, such that there is no risk of confusion with the angular frequency $\omega$.
-The background four-velocity $u^\mu \equiv u^\mu_\Omega$ is introduced in Eq.~\eqref{eq:u_RR} and corresponds to that of a rigidly-rotating fluid, while the background pressure and charge densities are assumed to be constant.
-Notice that the perturbation mode amplitudes for the four-velocity, $\delta u_\omega$, charge densities, $\delta Q_{\ell;\omega}$, and pressure, $\delta P_\omega$, can take complex values corresponding to a (relative) phase of these fluctuations.
+The background four-velocity $u^\mu$ is taken to be the Landau four-velocity obtained in Eq. \eqref{eq:landau_fourvel} under the Lorentz boost defined in Eq. \eqref{eq_Lorentz}, which to leading order in $\Omega$ coincides with the four-velicity $u^\mu_\Omega$ introduced in Eq.~\eqref{eq:u_RR} corresponding to that of a rigidly-rotating fluid, while the background pressure and charge densities are assumed to be constant.
+Note that the perturbation mode amplitudes for the four-velocity, $\delta u_\omega$, charge densities, $\delta Q_{\ell;\omega}$, and pressure, $\delta P_\omega$, can take complex values corresponding to a (relative) phase of these fluctuations.

+Both the perturbation amplitudes $\delta A_\omega$ and the angular frequencies $\omega$ will be computed up to first order with respect to the rotational angular frequency $\Omega$:

+We take at zeroth order longitudinal perturbations of the velocity, such that $\delta u_{\omega;0}^\mu \partial_\mu = \delta u^z_{\omega;0} \partial_z$.
+In principle, one is tempted to take all perturbations to be independent on the transverse plane coordinates, $x$ and $y$.
+However, we will show below that, in the case of the sound modes, at first order with respect to $\Omega$, the amplitudes of the transverse velocity components $\delta u^x_{\omega;1}$ and $\delta u^y_{\omega; 1}$ pick up an $(x,y)$ dependence.
+Accordingly, we allow for generic $(x,y)$ dependence for $\delta u^x_\omega$ and $\delta u^y_\omega$ while restricting all other perturbations to be independent of the transverse plane coordinates.
+We will show that these are the minimal requirements to obtain a consistent solution to the conservation equations to linear order.
+Explicitly, the flucutations of the fluid velocity are give by